hakimsoukrati/hakimsoukrati/README.md

 <h1 align="center">Hi 👋!
 I'm Hakim Soukrati</h1>
-<h3 align="center">A Passionate Flutter and Firebase Developer</h3>
+<h3 align="center">A Passionate Mobile Apps Developer Specializing in Flutter and Firebase</h3>

 ---

 ### 🌟 About Me

 I'm a dedicated developer specializing in **mobile application development** using **Flutter** and **Firebase**.
-My expertise includes building scalable backends with **Node.js**, managing cloud functions, and leveraging **Google Cloud** for modern app solutions.
+My expertise includes building scalable backends with **Node.js**, managing cloud functions, and leveraging tools like **Docker** for modern app solutions.
 I strive to create seamless user experiences with optimized performance and clean architectures.

 ---